-JB: There's no perfect countertop; I like organic materials and I am a lover of Carrara marble, the whiter the better.
+JB: There’s no perfect countertop; I like organic materials and I am a lover of Carrara marble, the whiter the better.
 I am not troubled by patina, but you have to seal Carrara with Porous Plus by Miracle.
-I also like concrete surfaces by Concreteworks in Oakland, CA.
+I also like concrete surfaces by Concreteworks in Oakland, California.

 RM: Upper cabinets: yes or no?

 JB: Upper cabinets are practical; you can make the cabinet fronts solid and uniform or create a sense of openness with glass fronts.
 Glass-fronted cabinets create depth and make the kitchen feel more spacious.
-If you do with this option, you need to think about the glasses and plates inside—there needs to be visual coordination.
+If you go with this option, you need to think about the glasses and plates inside—there needs to be visual coordination.
 You can put in obscure (frosted or ridged) glass, but that only goes so far—the Disney mugs will still be visible.
 I often recommend sets of Crate & Barrel or Heath Ceramics dinnerware for a simple look.

 RM: Other key elements?